Hoenn/hoenn.github.io/_posts/2019-2-6-mcrosvc: Starting small, a gRPC backend.md

 This is more of an exercise than a real application, as `web-api` here is superfluous.
 If however, there was more complicated edge logic to be bound somewhere, perhaps `web-api` would see some major benefit of being a separate service.
 It could also serve multiple underlying services _for better or worse_.

-I'm not an expert on any of the following, take any code or design with a grain of salt {: .notice--info}

 ## proto definitions
 Since both applications will be making use of our generated protobufs, I'll define a simple message that we expect to be passed between them in requests and responses.
 I don't think I would normally suggest using a protobuf to "define a type" for our consumer code, but in this case it will be a simple structure and clear that both `web-api` and `udb` will utilize it.